The Jenkins Centre is a Respect Accredited programme run by the organisation FreeVA, and is funded by Leicester City Council.

 Jenkins Centre supports the partners of our clients who are going through the programme through one to one support.
 This is to ensure their safety and that they have the information about what their partner is doing on the programme.
 We would also strongly advise that anyone concerned about being in a domestic violence relationship, contact the Domestic and Sexual Violence Helpline on

 You can self-refer to our service if you or your family do not have a social worker or children's services involved.
+Please complete the form on our 'How can we help you?' page, or call us direct.
+Click the green button below to go to our self-referral form.

 If you do have a social worker or children's services involved, please